What is a savings account, and how does it work?

 In exchange for letting the bank use your cash, most savings accounts earn interest.
 The interest rate varies based on the market and any promotional offers from your bank.
 For example, a bank may offer a particular interest rate for several months after you first open the account.
 After the introductory period, your rate may rise or fall depending on market conditions.

-Interest is typically a percentage, shown as annual percentage yield or APY.
+Interest is typically a percentage, shown as annual percentage yield (APY).
 It compounds, meaning that any interest your account balance earns also starts to earn interest, increasing the value of your savings.

 Deposits

 You have a few options for putting money into a savings account.
-If the account is at the same institution as your checking account, you can transfer funds from your checking into your savings account.
+If the account is at the same institution as your checking account, you can transfer funds from your checking into your savings account — manually or via automatic transfers.
 You can also set up direct deposit with your employer, depositing a portion of your paycheck into your savings account on payday.

-Another option is to deposit cash or checks into the account by visiting the bank.
+Another option is to deposit cash or checks into the account by visiting your bank or an ATM.
 If your savings account is connected to a mobile app, you may be able to deposit money into the account using a mobile check deposit feature.

 Withdrawals

 When you need to withdraw money from the account, you have a few options.
-You can transfer the funds from your savings to a checking account or visit a teller at the bank.
-You may also have an ATM card that allows you to withdraw cash at an ATM.
+You can transfer the funds from your savings to a checking account or visit a teller at the bank to make the transaction.
+You may also have a debit/ATM card that allows you to withdraw cash at an ATM.

 What are the pros and cons of savings accounts?

-A savings account can help you prepare for life's surprises and achieve your goals, but it's not always the best choice for your money.
+A savings account can help you prepare for life's surprises and achieve your goals, but it's smart to evaluate the pros and cons of savings accounts to make the best choice for your money.

-• Interest-bearing.
-Most savings accounts earn interest, helping your money grow.
+• Earn interest: Most savings accounts are interest-bearing accounts, helping your money grow.

-• Goal-setting.
-Savings accounts are useful tools for financial goal-setting.
+• Convenient goal setting: Savings accounts are useful tools for financial goal-setting.
 You can set up multiple savings accounts, one for each of your short-term goals.

-Savings accounts aren't perfect.
-In some cases, another option, such as a money market account, certificate of deposit (CD) or investment account, is the better pick.
-The drawbacks of a savings account include:
+Savings accounts aren't always the best option for your financial needs.
+In some cases, another option, such as a money market account, investment account or certificate of deposit (CD), is the better pick.
+Potential drawbacks of a savings account include:

-• Withdrawal limits.
-Some banks limit the number of withdrawals you can make from an account, usually to six per month.
+• Withdrawal limits: Some banks limit the number of withdrawals you can make from an account, usually up to six per month.

-• Minimum balance requirements.
-A bank may require you to keep a minimum amount in the account.
-If your balance falls below the minimum, you might need to pay a monthly maintenance fee.
+• Minimum balance requirements: A bank may require you to keep a minimum amount in the account.
+If your balance falls below the minimum, you might have to pay a monthly maintenance fee.

-• Not the highest earnings.
-Savings accounts earn interest, but the rate is often lower than that of a CD account or money market account.
-You're also more likely to get a higher return from an investment account but with the risk that your investments could lose value.
+• Lower earnings: Savings accounts earn interest, but the rate is often lower than that of a CD or money market account.
+You're also more likely to get a higher return from an investment account, but you risk your investments losing value.

 What are the different types of savings accounts?

-You can find many types of savings accounts, with some offering higher rates or different perks than others.
-CD accounts and money market accounts are similar to savings accounts, but they have enough distinct differences to put them in their own categories.
-A few of the savings account options you may encounter are:
+You can find many different types of savings accounts, with some offering higher rates or different perks than others.
+CDs and money market accounts are similar to savings accounts but have distinct differences to put them in their own categories.
+A few savings account options you may encounter are:

 A traditional savings account can be a safe place to put your cash or save for a goal.
-The interest rate you may see on a regular savings account can vary based on the bank and the market.
+The interest rate on a traditional savings account can vary based on the bank and the market.

 Online savings account

-Online savings accounts operate like regular savings accounts, but your primary way of accessing them is online or with a mobile app.
-Depending on the bank, there may not be any physical locations to go to when you have a question or want to deposit money into the account.
-Often, online savings accounts offer slightly higher interest rates than regular savings accounts.
+Online savings accounts operate like regular savings accounts, but your primary method for accessing them is online or with a mobile app.
+Depending on the bank, you may not have any physical locations to visit when you have a question or want to deposit money into the account.
+Online savings accounts often offer slightly higher interest rates than traditional savings accounts.

 Child, teen and student savings accounts

-Child or teen savings accounts help younger people start saving.
+Child, teen or student savings accounts help younger people start saving.
 They may have some additional features designed to make saving fun for kids, such as educational programs or interactive features.
-Kids' or teens' savings accounts often don't have account fees but usually pay a lower interest rate than regular savings accounts.
-Student or college savings accounts are meant to help college students get off to a solid start financially.
+These savings accounts often don't have account fees but usually pay a lower interest rate than regular traditional accounts.
+Student or college savings accounts are meant to help college students get off to a solid financial start.

 IRA savings account